 Instructions

-- Cook over high heat until it boils, then reduce to medium-low and simmer for 1 hour to 1 ¼ hours, stirring frequently, especially when it starts to thicken.
+- Add 2 cups white vinegar or apple cider vinegar, 6 cups sugar, 2 cups water and 2 tablespoons salt.
+Stir until the sugar dissolves.
+Cook over high heat until it boils, then reduce to medium-low and simmer for 1 hour to 1 ¼ hours, stirring frequently, especially when it starts to thicken.

 - When you remove it, it will be runny and will thicken as it cools.
 To test it, take a teaspoon and place it on a plate.
 Let it cool a little, then tilt the plate.
-If it's still runny, cook it longer.
+If it's still too runny, cook it for 5-10 minutes longer and check again.
+Repeat until a good consistency is achieved.

-- Store in a dry, dark place like you would any jam.
+- Store in a dry, dark place or the refrigerator, as you would any jam.
+The large amount of sugar is a natural preservative.

 Nancy @ gottagetbaked says